wunnle/wunnle.com/src/posts/dynamic-text-color-based-on-background/index.md

 ![devtools](./devtools.png)

-Chrome DevTools is using this method to get the contrast ratio between color of any DOM element and it's background.
-Also, it rates the contrast according to [WCAG-defined levels](https://www.w3.org/WAI/WCAG21/Understanding/contrast-minimum.html).
+Chrome DevTools is using this method to get the contrast ratio between the color of any DOM element and it's background.
+Also, it rates the contrast based on [WCAG-defined levels](https://www.w3.org/WAI/WCAG21/Understanding/contrast-minimum.html).

 ### WebAIM

 ![webaim contrast checker](./webaim.png)

-WebAIM has an [online contrast checker](https://webaim.org/resources/contrastchecker/) that shows contrast between two colors and WCAG levels.
+WebAIM has an [online contrast checker](https://webaim.org/resources/contrastchecker/) that shows contrast between two colors and whether it passes minimum WCAG levels.